-Herb handed my friend Bob Martin a small cardboard match from one of those flip up match packs you carry in your pocket.
+Herb Shaindlin handed my friend Bob Martin a small cardboard match from one of those flip-up match packs you carry in your pocket.

-Now Herb told Bob to clear his throat three times.
+Now Herb asked Bob to clear his throat three times.

 After Bob cleared his throat for the third time, Herb asked “What's the matter?
 Are you having trouble starting your Honda motor scooter?”
 Bob and I laughed at Herb's joke.
 And that was our introduction to Herb Shaindlin.

-Following graduation, I began working full time at KTVA and was assigned to work as a camera operator on a weekly 30 minute public service show called “Your Army Neighbor”, hosted by Herb Shaindlin who was serving in the Army at that time and also working part time doing the news for KFQD radio.
+Following graduation, I began working full time at KTVA.
+I was assigned to work as a camera operator on a weekly 30-minute public service show called “Your Army Neighbor”, hosted by Herb Shaindlin, who was serving in the Army at that time.
+Herb was also working part-time doing the news for KFQD radio.

 While working on the movie with Herb, he was a total professional.
-He knew his lines, made suggestions and had a lot of fun with his part.
+He knew his lines, offered suggestions, and had a lot of fun with his part.

 If you were in Anchorage when KHAR-TV (later KIMO and now KYUR) first signed on, you may remember that they ran monster movies on weekends.
-Those were hosted by a guy in a Frankenstein monster mask.
-Sometimes the host wore a black cap outfit.
+Those were hosted by a man in a Frankenstein monster mask.
+Occasionally, the host wore a black cap outfit.
 He also wore that costume in “Double-Oh-Marcus; The Spy Who Flubbed Me”.

-Yes, the KHAR-TV monster movie host was Herb Shaindlin… And he was having a blast.
+Yes, the monster movie host was Herb Shaindlin… And he was having a blast.

 Herb did so much in front of the camera, or behind a microphone in Anchorage.
 And we all have our own favorite memories of him.